todo-make-username/php-data-object-utilities/README.md

 **Normal Attributes**
 * `#[FileUpload]` - Specify if a property was an upload(s) and automatically pull the data from $_FILES.
 	* **Optional Parameter:** `formatted_uploads: bool` [default: true] - This will format PHPs' gross looking multi-uploads array into an array for each uploaded file as an element with the format of a single upload.
-	* **Property Data Type Restriction:** Arrays only.
+	* **Property Data Type Restriction:** Array compatible fields only.
 	* **Future Feature:** Eventually this will detect if the field is an object instead of an array and then try to hydrate the object with the files data.
 There will also be an optional parameter which will take a class and make an array of those if it is a multi upload.
+* `#[JsonDecode]` - Exactly what PHP's `json_decode` does.
+Takes a JSON string and tries to convert it to an array.
+The optional constructor arguments match PHP's method as well.
+	* **Optional Parameter:** `associative: bool|null` [default: null] - Determines if the value should be parsed as an associative array or not.
+	* **Optional Parameter:** `depth: int` [default: 512] - Specified recursion depth.
+	* **Optional Parameter:** `flags: int` [default: 0] - Bit mask of JSON decode options.
+	* **Property Data Type Restriction:** Array compatible fields only.
 * `#[Required]` - This will throw an exception if the property doesn't have a matching key in the incoming array.
 Basically is just an `isset`.

 #### Attribute Properties